caleighschmid/caleighschmid/README.md

 - ⚡ Fun fact: ...
 -->

-Hi!
 I'm Caleigh (she/her).
 I'm originally from Allentown, PA, and went to Lafayette College, majoring in Neuroscience and Spanish.

 I've always had a passion for being creative, and I'm very excited to apply that creativity to the technology space.
 I just completed a 14-week full-stack coding bootcamp at Tech Elevator, where I learned Java, Javascript, HTML, CSS, PostgreSQL and more.